awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 * Zendesk

 Just like the other options, you can add as many accounts from those services as you'd like.
 I find this feature to be useful if you want to use StackEdit to compose a Blogger or Wordpress blog post.
-But if you're collaborati
+But if you're collaborating with other people, I'd stick to Synchronize unless you're sure you won't have to edit it again.

+### Keeping track of sync destinations
+If you choose to sync or publish your writing to multiple destinations, **StackEdit** makes it really easy for you to keep track of those destinations.